We work with more than 300 partners to bring you better travel deals

-To get the best value, try booking a flight in the evening when visiting Tegel.
-Generally the prices will increase for flights at midday as these tend to have higher demand.
+To get the best value, try booking a flight in the afternoon when visiting Tegel.
+Generally the prices will increase for flights in the morning as these tend to have higher demand.

 Berlin Tegel Airport (TXL) is the airport that most passengers will use when flying into Berlin.
 It’s conveniently located only 8km (5 miles) from the city.

 As the fourth-busiest airport in Germany, Berlin Tegel handles more than 15 million passengers per year.
 A newer airport (Berlin-Brandenburg International Airport) is currently being built at Berlin Schönefeld Airport, and Tegel Airport is scheduled to close by June 2012 when all flights will be routed through Brandenburg Airport.

 For now, passengers can enjoy a wealth of shopping opportunities and conveniences at the airport.
 The main building is centred on an open square and makes for easy navigation and a short commuting distance between disembarkation and exiting the terminal.
 Remarkably, this distance can be as little as 30 metres between exiting the aircraft and stepping into a taxi, including passport control and luggage retrieval.